 Please enjoy and if you have any issues, you can call Lifeline on 13 11 14.

 Quarterly Conversations is an online event that will deliver a guest or panel every three months, talking about topics and ideas of interest to our members.

-The next event is on the 14th of June 2023, at 12.30 to 1.30pm.
+The next event is on the 27th of September 2023, at 12.30 to 1.30pm.